kizuna-org/asr/docs/dev/2025-06-20_github_provider_setup.md

 1. Go to GitHub Settings: https://github.com/settings/tokens
 2. Click "Generate new token" (classic)
-3. Give your token a descriptive name (e.g., "Terraform kizuna-org")
+3. Give your token a descriptive name (e.g., "GHCR Pull for kizuna-org")
-4. Select the required scopes:
+4. Select only the required scope:
-   - `repo` (all)
-   - `admin:org` (if organization management is needed)
-   - `delete_repo` (if repository deletion is needed)
-   - Add other scopes as required for your specific use case
+   - `read:packages` (to pull from GitHub Container Registry)
 5. Click "Generate token"
 6. Copy the token value (it will only be shown once)